-- Keep an eye on your landscaping: An easy to spot sign of soil not draining properly is that precipitation will flow away in sheets, carrying mulch and other elements of your landscaping along with it.
+An easy-to-spot sign of soil not draining properly is precipitation that flows away in sheets, carrying mulch and other elements of your landscaping along with it.
 This can be remedied fairly easily by manipulating the ground around your landscaping.
 Building a swale (small, shallow ditch) or berm (mound) can redirect rain away from your foundation and channel it without allowing your mulch to tag along.

-- Check for cracks in your foundation: This can be an obvious sign of foundation damage.
+You may not notice any at first, but this can be an obvious sign of foundation damage.
 But repairing the cracks without addressing the cause can be a waste of time and money.
 Pay special attention to cracks that are larger than 1/8 of an inch.
-If you notice these areas growing, you may have a significant problem.
+If you notice these growing, you may have a significant problem.
 Growing cracks indicate foundation distress and likely an underlying drainage problem.

-- Uncontrolled downspouts: The amount of rain that your roof and gutters collects has to go somewhere, and if your downspouts don’t channel it away from your home then it will go straight into the soil adjacent to your foundation.
-This can cause massive problems as it will both wash away soil that is supporting the concrete and also saturate the expansive, clay-laden soils that our homes in south Louisiana are built upon.
+The amount of rain that your roof and gutters collect has to go somewhere.
+But if your downspouts don’t channel it away from your home, then it goes straight into the soil adjacent to your foundation.
+This can cause massive problems as it will both wash away the soil supporting the concrete and also saturate the ground.
+And in our area, homes are built upon expansive, clay-laden soil which swells with moisture.
 Adding extensions to channel precipitation away is an easy solution to this problem.

-- Take a look in your attic: While investing drainage problems in the attic may seem backwards, the clues you find there can give you a great deal of insight to what is happening on the ground.
+While investigating drainage problems in the attic may seem backward, the clues you find there can give you a great deal of insight into what is happening on the ground.
 If you have a home with a crawl space, moisture could be building up from poor drainage.
 This moisture will rise to the top of the home and condense on the underside of the roof.
 This condensation can create mold and mildew.
 What better vantage point than the attic?
-Checking out your attic can not only alert you to potential foundation problems, but can also prevent you from having to replace your roof as well.
+Checking out your attic can not only alert you to potential foundation issues but can also prevent you from having to replace your roof.

-- Overflowing gutters: With all of our beautiful oak trees and other foliage around our homes, it doesn’t take long for leaves, sticks and other debris to fill your gutters.
+With all of our beautiful oak trees and other foliage around our homes, it doesn’t take long for leaves, sticks, and other debris to fill your gutters.
 As water flows off of your roof and falls from the sky, it will have no place to go other than over the sides of the gutters.
-Just like the above mentioned problems with downspouts, the water will fall and collect along your foundation problems.
-Taking a seasonal look at your gutters, or more often if your notice other problems, can drastically improve your homes drainage, preventing potential foundation problems.
+Just like the problems with downspouts, the water falls and collects along your foundation and causes issues.
+Taking a seasonal look at your gutters can drastically improve your home’s drainage, preventing potential foundation problems.